 Donna De Lory was a back-up singer for Madonna, but now creates a more spiritual and serene kind of music.
-She has an album out with guitarist James Harrah called Sing to the Light.
+She has a new album out with guitarist James Harrah called Sing to the Light.

 It’s an Ancient Echoes when we look back on Michael Garrison.
 He was among the first American artists to pick up on the sound of German electronic music in the 1970s and 80s.